Santa Monica Municipal Airport

 Weather Briefing

-Santa Monica Municipal Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Santa Monica Municipal Airport is currently reporting instrument flight rules (IFR) conditions with broken clouds at 800 feet and 10 SM visibility.

 Wind Analysis